latchbio/latch/docs/source/getting_started/quick_start.md

 The final important component of the workflow function is a docstring.
 This is where you would customize how the interface of your workflow would look to the end user.

+Latch automatically parses the written text and Python function headers of the workflow to compile a type-safe UI.

 ```python
 """Description...